Bernie-2011

 Grade: B

-The premise is simple- the Government sanctioned holiday of March 21st has come around again, meaning twelve hours of sanctioned mayhem, where murder, rape, and assault are all allowed without punishment to the criminals, and no police or rescue teams of any sort are available.
+The premise is simple- the Government sanctioned holiday of March 21st has come around again, meaning twelve hours of sanctioned mayhem, where murder, rape, and assault are all allowed without punishment to the criminals, and no police or rescue teams are available.

-The period is 2023, though I am unsure why this is relevant since there is nothing that distinguishes the year from the current year, 2016, in the story.
+The period is 2023, though I am unsure why this is relevant since nothing distinguishes the year from the current year, 2016, in the story.

-Whereas the original kept the audience confined to one house, The Purge: Anarchy does anything but.
-As the group commences, the streets of Los Angeles serve as the backdrop for the action as they endlessly traverse the dark and mainly deserted streets, hiding in garbage dumpsters, tunnels, and other sources for protection.
+Whereas the original kept the audience in one house, The Purge: Anarchy does anything but.
+As the group commences, the streets of Los Angeles serve as the backdrop for the action as they endlessly traverse the dark and mainly deserted streets, hiding in garbage dumpsters, tunnels, and other sources of protection.

 The vigilante, who is revealed to be an off-duty police officer, has the motivation, as his son was killed one year ago today, not as a result of the Purge, but by a drunk driver.
-The police officer is seeking his revenge via the freedom the annual Purge allows him.
+The police officer seeks revenge via the freedom the annual Purge allows him.

-I could not help but draw comparisons to the popular television series The Walking Dead, at several points of the film, as the group, brandishing weapons, continuously encounters thugs and enemies of every kind as they wander the streets.
+I could not help but draw comparisons to the popular television series The Walking Dead (2010-2022), at several points of the film, as the group, brandishing weapons, continuously encounters thugs and enemies of every kind as they wander the streets.

-The Purge: Anarchy is a good, fun, Saturday night popcorn film that does contain a message that is worth pondering.
+The Purge: Anarchy (2014) is a fun, Saturday night popcorn film worth pondering.
 Would society succumb to a fetish such as the annual purge if the government condoned it?

 It is a decent film, no more no less.